sublimelsp/lsp_utils/README.md

-# LSP-utilities for Package Control
+# LSP utilities for Package Control

 Module with LSP-related utilities for Sublime Text